SAP-samples/btp-developer-guide-cap/documentation/xsuaa-to-ams/2-integrate-with-ams.md

     ```sh
     cds add ams
     ```
-    > This adds the needed cofiguration for AMS as well as IAS.
+    > This adds the needed configuration for AMS as well as IAS.
  3. Install the added dependencies
     ```sh
     npm i